ryandeussing/jimhopper/_the-brain/overview.md

 * Your thoughts
 * Your emotions
 * Your behaviors
-* The motivations and values driving everything else
+* The motivations and values that shape your thoughts, emotions and behaviors

 And knowledge and insights that help you work with everything.